Italian Recipe Book

 • Parmesan & Pecorino Cheese - Parmiggiano Reggiano Cheese and Pecorino (Fiore Sardo) are the best choice.
 Pecorino Sardo might be hard to find outside Italy so it’s possible to use other quality type of Pecorino.
 Parmiggiano Reggiano can be substituted with Grana Padano cheese and I highly recommend avoid any immitations.

-PRO TIP: To make the most bright green pesto possible, place all dry ingredients in the fridge at least 30 to 60 minutes before making pesto.
+• Place all dry ingredients in the fridge at least 30 to 60 minutes before making pesto to help keep it as green as possible.

 Prepare the basil